 The course will establish a base of design concepts and knowledge with an introduction to references and ideas to foster independent inquiry.
 The course will develop foundational appreciation and skills for effective three-dimensional (3D) visual expression through graphic representation.

-Prerequisite(s): ARC 120 and CAVAD major
+Prerequisite(s): Architecture or Interior Design major